 5. Sunset Tipis, Cornwall

 Based in Cornwall, Sunset Tipis have a range of different tipi layout options to suit every size wedding.
-Tipis can be furnished with handmade furniture, such as their handmade southern yellow pine tables, benches and a cedar bar unit.
+Tipis can be furnished with handmade furniture, such as their southern yellow pine tables, benches and a cedar bar unit.
 Accessories include outdoor lawn games, giant letters and fire pits.

 The poles of the giant big hat Kata tipis are ethically sourced from UK forests, while the canvas is waterproof and holds up against harsh weather conditions.
 Sunset Tipis can also provide a fully licensed bar team and an in-house calligrapher for bespoke signs for your table plans and direction boards.